This Masterclass Series is sponsored by the State Government of Victoria, Department of Jobs, Precincts and Regions.

 Vaughan has successfully led and closed a number of multi-million dollar domestic and cross-border transactions across a range of industries while managing teams of lawyers and other stakeholders.
 He has extensive experience in financial services, fintech and other emerging technologies and takes a practical and commercial approach to the provision of legal advice.

-Winnie is an experienced Special Counsel in the Corporate and Commercial Team at Gadens.
+Winnie is a Partner at Gadens.
 She has over 10 years of experience acting for a broad range of clients both in Australia as well as Hong Kong, where she is also admitted.

 Winnie's practice is focused on corporate and commercial work, and includes advising clients from start-ups to large multinational companies on corporate governance, capital raisings, exit events (such as mergers and acquisitions or IPOs) and general commercial contract advice.
 She has a breadth of experience in various industries, including medtech, information technology, manufacturing and transport and logistics, and is known for her approachability and pragmatic approach to legal advice.